-The applicant leases the premises, which will be licensed to include the building and the patio areas on the east and west sides.
+The applicant leases the premises, which would be licensed to include within the building and the patio areas on the north and south sides.

 State liquor law allows applicants to file for a concurrent review with State Liquor Enforcement while the application is being processed at the local level.
 This type of application allows the local jurisdiction to issue a temporary permit allowing the applicant to conduct business and sell alcohol, until approval is issued by the state licensing authority.
 The applicant is seeking issuance of a temporary operating permit from the Town, and has remitted the appropriate fee.